Gondola lift

-A gondola lift is a means of cable transport and type of aerial lift which is supported and propelled by cables from above.
+A gondola lift (cable car) is a means of cable transport and type of aerial lift which is supported and propelled by cables from above.
 It consists of a loop of steel wire rope that is strung between two stations, sometimes over intermediate supporting towers.
 The cable is driven by a bullwheel in a terminal, which is typically connected to an engine or electric motor.
 It is often considered a continuous system since it features a haul rope which continuously moves and circulates around two terminal stations.
 In contrast, an aerial tramway operates solely with fixed grips and simply shuttles back and forth between two end terminals.

 The capacity, cost, and functionality of a gondola lift will differ dramatically depending on the combination of cables used for support and haulage and the type of grip (detachable or fixed).
 Because of the proliferation of such systems in the Alps, the Cabinovia and Télécabine are also used in English-language texts.
-The systems may also be referred to as cable cars.

 History

-Kohlerer-Bahn by Bleichert opened on June 29, 1908, in Bolzano, South Tyrol, the first modern aerial enclosed cable car solely for passenger service.
+The Kohlerer-Bahn opened on June 29, 1908, in Bolzano, South Tyrol, the first modern aerial enclosed cable car solely for passenger service.